 Natural Systems Design was contracted by Seattle City Light to restore instream habitat within Sullivan Creek, the largest tributary to the Pend Oreille River above the Boundary Hydroelectric Project.
 FERC License requirements stipulated that Seattle City Light (City Light) place large wood in Sullivan Creek to improve habitat for native fish and restore impacts from past land use practices.

 NSD led efforts to assess, plan, and design the most effective ways to place over 2,000 pieces of large wood in Sullivan Creek.
 To meet FERC documentation requirements, NSD prepared a Conceptual Implementation Plan to identify and assess restoration opportunities and options that have high potential for restoring geomorphic and ecological function.
-In particular, Sullivan Creek has incised, reducing or eliminating floodplain connection and off-channel habitats, and also focusing stream power within the mainstem resulting in a coarse, featureless channel bed that is too coarse for westslope cutthroat, a target species.
-NSD’s site data collection and geomorphic analysis was focused on identifying impaired physical processes to determine where wood placements will have the most potential to improve a full suite of ecological processes, focused on reducing stream power to promote aggradation which will reconnect floodplains and reduce the typical bed material size in the mainstem.
+In particular, Sullivan Creek has incised, reducing or eliminating floodplain connection and off-channel habitats.
+It has also focused stream power within the mainstem resulting in a coarse, featureless channel bed that is too coarse for westslope cutthroat, a target species.
+NSD’s site data collection and geomorphic analysis focused on identifying impaired physical processes to determine where wood placements had the most potential to improve a full suite of ecological processes.
+It focused on reducing stream power to promote aggradation which will reconnect floodplains and reduce the typical bed material size in the mainstem.

 FERC requirements included specific wood loading targets that were evenly distributed throughout 15 miles of Sullivan Creek.
-Through geomorphic analysis NSD was able to show that focusing more wood loading in reaches with more potential for aggradation would be more effective.
+Through geomorphic analysis, NSD was able to show that focusing wood loading in reaches with more potential for aggradation would be most effective.
 Our analysis allowed City Light to refine that license requirement, focusing the work where it would count.